Who Is Cardi B?

 After dating for eight months, Migos member Offset proposed to Cardi B at a concert in Philadelphia in October 2017.
 "She is real solid, came from where I came from, did what I did," he told Rolling Stone.
 "She's herself, man.
 I seen her develop from the trenches all the way up...
 I respect her grind as a woman.
 She came to the game with some gangsta sh*t."

 Following weeks of growing whispers that she was pregnant, Cardi B confirmed the rumor by showing off her baby bump during an April 2018 performance on Saturday Night Live.
 Happy to no longer have to conceal the news, she crowed, "I'm finally free!" after joining friends backstage.
-In May 2018, she confirmed that she is expecting a girl.
+In May 2018, she confirmed that she was expecting a girl.

 The rapper subsequently canceled a series of planned shows through the spring and summer, announcing that the late April Broccoli City Festival in Washington, D.C., would be her final performance until joining Mars's 24K Magic World Tour in September.